 With so many people providing courses it is important that you choose ones that are actually worth investing in.
-Workplace health and safety courses need to be able to give you up to date information on the latest regulations and legislation as well as recognised qualifications.
+Accredited health and safety courses need to be able to give you up to date information on the latest regulations and legislation as well as recognised qualifications.
 In most instances the more well-known and respected the course is the more useful the training provided will be to the individual and the company as a whole.
-So what courses should you be considering?
+So what training courses should you be considering?

 Look for Respected Examination Boards

 There are a few workplace health and safety courses that are provided by very well-known and respected bodies within health and safety.
 Here is a list of some that are always worth investing in:

 - NEBOSH – National Examination Board in Occupational Safety and Health

 - IOSH – Institute of Occupational Safety and Health